Veritas-Capstone/TL69---Capstone/README.md

 - Evidence retrieval and reranking across static and recent sources.
 - Structured claim verification with confidence and evidence snippets.
 - Bias detection with rationale highlighting and article-level aggregation.
-- Evidence-based counterpoints with explicit source tags and support checks.

 ## How It Works (High Level)
+*Claim Verification*
 1. Ingest: Fetch and clean article content; segment into sentences and paragraphs.

 2. Extract: Identify concise factual claims suitable for verification.
 3. Route: Use static retrieval first; fall back to real-time search for low-similarity or time-sensitive claims.
 4. Retrieve & Rerank: Collect candidate passages and prioritize the most relevant evidence.
 5. Verify & Classify: Produce a verdict with confidence; predict claim-level and article-level bias with rationale spans.
-6. Counterpoints: Generate concise, evidence-tagged counterpoints grounded in retrieved snippets; reject unsupported text.
-7. Output: Return a structured JSON payload with claims, verdicts, evidence, bias, counterpoints, and diagnostics.
+6. Output: Return a structured JSON payload with claims, verdicts, evidence, bias and diagnostics.

+*Bias Detection*

+1. Ingest: Fetch and clean article content; segment into sentences and paragraphs.

+2. Extract: Identify political and framing-relevant text spans suitable for bias assessment.

+3. Route: Use politicalness detection first; route political content to the bias pipeline and bypass non-political content.

+4. Retrieve & Rerank: Collect local and document-level context, then prioritize the most informative evidence for bias interpretation.

+5. Analyze & Classify: Produce sentence-level and article-level bias predictions with confidence, and attach rationale spans explaining ideological framing.

+6. Output: Return a structured JSON payload with bias labels, rationale spans, confidence scores, summaries, and diagnostics.

 ## Datasets